go-env/research/README.md

 Status of development
 ---------------------

-Just build prototypes of CLI.
+Prototypes of CLI just in progress.
 These are:

 * gopkg — package manager CLI
 * goenv — environments manager CLI